 Seawalls and seacave/notch fills can have impacts on Public Trust needs and values in the Solana Beach area.
-However, considering the measures already required by the City, California Coastal Commission, and under the existing lease; the public safety benefits; and the limited term of the proposed lease, staff believes the lease assignment will not substantially interfere with the Public Trust needs and values for the foreseeable term of the proposed lease and is in the best interests of the State.
+However, considering the measures already required by the California Coastal Commission through the Coastal Development Permit, and under the existing lease, the public safety benefits, and the limited term of the lease, staff believes the assignment of this lease will not substantially interfere with the Public Trust needs and values for the foreseeable term of the lease and is in the best interests of the State.